ciur/ciur/README.md

 ## Papermerge Ecosystem

 Papermerge DMS is **open source document management system** for scanned documents (PDF documents, JPEG, PNG, TIFF scans).
-Its source code is split into two major pieces backend and frontend.
 [Papermerge Organization](https://github.com/papermerge) groups all papermerge related projects under one umbrella.

 Following is the list of Papermerge ecosystem major projects:

 * [Papermerge](https://github.com/ciur/papermerge) - **Meta repository**, currently used for issues tracking, project visibility and discussions.
 The source code for papermerge before 2.0 used to be in this repo.
 * [Papermerge Core](https://github.com/papermerge/papermerge-core) - The heart of Papermerge project.
-For versions 2.0.x and 2.1.x only backend code is in this repo.
-Starting with 3.0 both backend and frontend source code is in this repository.
+Most of dev action happens in this repo.
 * [Documentation](https://github.com/papermerge/documentation) - Documentation repository
+* [Ansible Playbook](https://github.com/papermerge/ansible) - Ansible playbook for deploying paper on your home lab server or on your remote VPS

 Detailed documentation for Papermerge DMS project is available online at [https://docs.papermerge.io](https://docs.papermerge.io)